Internal Family Systems Therapy

 IFS was developed by psychologist Richard Schwartz.
 In his work as a family therapist, Schwartz began to observe patterns in how people described their inner lives: “What I heard repeatedly were descriptions of what they often called their "parts"—the conflicted subpersonalities that resided within them,” Schwartz says.
 He began to conceive of the mind as a family, and the parts as family members interacting with one another.
 Exploring how these components functioned with one another was the foundation for IFS and the idea of the core Self.

 IFS therapy can treat individuals, couples, and families.
-It is an evidence-based approach that can effectively treat a variety of conditions and symptoms.
+It can effectively treat a variety of conditions and symptoms.
 These include:

 - Substance use